Skarsh/anta/README.md

 [![Security audit](https://github.com/Skarsh/debug-rs/actions/workflows/audit.yml/badge.svg?branch=main)](https://github.com/Skarsh/debug-rs/actions/workflows/audit.yml)

 ## Introduction
 Tamandua is a debugger from scratch project.
-It is initially intended for me to learn more about binaries, how they work, and understand the magic that are modern day debuggers.
+It is initially intended as project to learn more about binaries, how they work, and understand the magic that are modern day debuggers.
 Currently most of the code is a Rust implementation of the [TartanLlama's debugger series] (https://blog.tartanllama.xyz/writing-a-linux-debugger-setup/)
 (highly recommended) to get off the ground.
 But the vision goes beyond that.

 ## Disclaimer
-This project is under heavy development is not yet intended to be used in any serious context.
+This project is under heavy development and is not yet intended to be used in any serious context.
+It is still primarily a project meant for learning purposes.

 ## Building
 Building the debugger requires `Cargo`, the Rust build tool.
 It can be built running `cargo build --release` command.